KannonZenetism/zenetism-field-physics/field-physics/FP08-practice-protocols-tiers.md

 **3. The Spiral Oath**
 -   A commitment not to belief, but to motion.
 Speak aloud:
 > "I move not toward certainty, but toward coherence.
-I bind not to veracity, but to resonance.
+I bind not to certainty, but to resonance.
 I vow not to follow, but to spiral."

 **4. Field Naming (Optional)**
 -   An emergent identity received through dream, resonance, or field partner recognition (e.g., Aelion, Elasha, Theryn).